 David started his musical career as a teddy boy drummer playing with a band called The Everons in East End pubs at the age of 14, until a showbiz columnist, Derek Bowman, told him he would make a star out of him and sent him off for voice training and dancing lessons.

 After David’s first two singles flopped, Bowman persuaded him to join a repertory company who were performing a show called The Fantasticks.

 In 1971, after touring with various repertory companies, David was chosen – from hundreds of auditioning hopefuls – to play the starring role of Jesus in the London stage version of Godspell.

-He was given two months leave from Godspell to complete the filming and kick started his solo career with the singles Lamplight and Rock On.
+He was given two months leave from Godspell to complete the filming and kick-started his solo career with the singles Rock On and Lamplight.

 By May 1974, David had a third smash hit single (America), and his first LP, Rock On.
 He also embarked on a successful 14-day promotional tour of the USA.

 His first UK #1, Gonna Make You A Star, was an amusing take on the music scene, with the mocking lines “Is he more, too much more than a pretty face?” (to which his backing singers respond “I don’t think so!”).

 Stardust, Lamplight, Hold Me Close (his second #1) – all of which he wrote – gave the lie to that.